ems-project/ems-project.github.io/elasticms-admin/wysiwyg/wysiwyg.md

 ```

 #### Paste
-If defined on paste (ctrl+v) an ajax call will be preformed, for sanitizing or pretty print the paste value.
+If defined on paste (ctrl+v) an ajax call will be preformed, for sanitizing and/or pretty print the paste value.
 Only if the value is a html.

 **IMPORTANT**: disable the default filtering from ckeditor: `pasteFiler: false`.